WoodWing/studio-component-set-tools/README.md

 ## Usage

 The module provides tooling to develop component sets.
-It contains two public api methods for validating a component set.
+It contains for example public API methods for validating a component set.

 ### validateFolder